IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/04-nodered-2.png)

-The deployment takes a couple of minutes to complete, so you might want to move on to part 2 and start the creation of your business service and return later to complete the setup of your frontend.
+The deployment takes a couple of minutes to complete, so you might want to move on to [Part 2](#2-build-the-business-service) and start the creation of your business service and return later to complete the setup of your frontend.

 Once the deployment is successfully completed, visit the app URL by clicking (1) on the image below.